Understanding the 2026 LAFD Defensible Space/Brush Clearance Notice (Without Overdoing It)

 Practical guidance:

-Be cautious applying the 18-foot spacing rule to maintained landscapes
+Avoid applying the 18-foot spacing rule to maintained landscapes

 Don’t assume all shrubs need to be removed